Upper School Curriculum Guide

 COURSE SELECTION GUIDELINES

-All students wishing to take Latin or Greek next year are encouraged to discuss program options with a member of the Classics Department.
+All students wishing to take Latin or Greek are encouraged to discuss program options with a member of the Classics Department.

 No approvals are required for regular-level Latin courses.

-Honors and AP Latin course sign-ups are done with a student’s current Latin teacher, who will determine whether further conversation regarding placement for next year is necessary.
-(Current students of Dr. Danziger should speak with Ms. Flynn.)
+Entry into any Honors Latin course or AP Latin requires a conversation with the student’s current Latin teacher, who will determine whether further discussion regarding placement for next year is necessary.

-Students wishing to take Honors Intensive Latin will need approval from both the current language teacher and Ms. Flynn.
-Please keep in mind that students taking Honors Intensive language courses are expected to concurrently continue the sequence in their first foreign language, at least through level 4.
+Students wishing to take Honors Intensive Latin will need approval from both the current language teacher and the Department Chair.
+Please keep in mind that students taking Honors Intensive language courses are concurrently expected to continue the sequence of their first foreign language, at least through level 4.

-Ancient Greek (open to 10th, 11th, and 12th graders) requires approval from Mr. Murray.
-Ancient Greek does not fulfill the Upper School language requirement.
+Ancient Greek (open to 10th, 11th, and 12th graders) requires approval from the Department Chair.
+Ancient Greek is offered as an elective and does not fulfill the Upper School language requirement.

 AP HOMEWORK GUIDELINES